TeamPuzel/SonicEngine/README.md

 - The first and most iconic Sonic level, Act 1 of Green Hill Zone from the first game.
 - Make sure the code can compile in C++17 mode.
 - Hot reloading of game object classes at runtime (really cool).
-- Try to ensure it compiles with sad compilers like MSVC.
+- Try to ensure it compiles in sad environments like Visual Studio.

 If I have the time I will also make:
 - Act 2 and 3 since they share most of their assets with the first stage.
 (Spoke too soon, the physics were hard to implement)

 ## Getting started

-The project can be built on any platform using CMake or Visual Studio.
+The project can be built using Visual Studio or the terminal.
 The dependencies are:

 - C++ standard library
 - SDL3

-Open the project directory in Visual Studio, it will work.
+Simply open the project **directory** in Visual Studio.
+You might have to wait a moment for it to configure the project.
+There are Visual Studio specific files but no solution file.
+It works and I don't have to configure anything twice this way, which is pretty important with a more advanced runtime model.

+Note that there are many targets because objects are built as hot-reloadable libraries.
+Use `Build > Build All` (Ctrl+Shift+B) to build all the targets at once.
+If you don't do that the engine will not find the objects when deserializing the level and throw.

+The way I configured the Visual Studio project it might ask to install additional components if they were skipped during the initial Visual Studio installation process.
+Nowadays Visual Studio has the convenient option in the menu to use a more robust compiler, which doesn't change much except you don't need stars to align for it to reliably compile code... :(

+Besides the hereby documented Visual Studio jank it otherwise works fine.
+I did my best to get it working more simply

 ## How to play